Dmitry-Borodkin/voidc/doc/tutorial.md

 There are no versions in our project yet, but at some point they will inevitably appear...

-Now let's find out what's new in the Mainline Language.

 #### How to "turn on" Mainline Language.